Last Updated On 4/6/2020

 When traveling, you will often be exposed to people and places that are different from the ones you know best.
 No matter how much you read about them, actually seeing these places in person and taking the time to get to know them firsthand is crucial for developing a more accurate understanding of cultures that are different from your own.
 The more we are exposed to and interact with up close, the less likely it is that you’ll develop or adhere to any subconscious prejudiced or narrow-minded perspectives that color the way you view the world.
 When you travel and explore, take the time to really engage with the people and the culture around you – it’ll be well worth it.
 Read more on how different types of traveling can change your worldview for the better.

 “The world is a book and those who do not travel read only one page.” – St. Augustine

 Have you ever gone on a trip and had everything go exactly as planned?
 Us neither.
 When you’re traveling, especially to places where the language and cultural norms are different from yours, you’re bound to experience a few bumps in the road.
-Travel challenges us to take those bumps in the road head on and adapt accordingly.
+Travel experiences like this challenges us to take those bumps in the road head on and adapt accordingly.
 It forces us to be thoughtful and strategic in solving problems, and to be flexible in the outcomes, which are often different than what we originally envisioned for our trip.
 Take some time to read up on these tips to better adapt to new experiences when traveling.

 “A journey is best measured in friends rather than miles.” – Tim Cahill